 It took quite a while and it wasn’t exactly straight, so version 1.8 was born.

 This time, I’ve figured that it will be better to 3d print it in three parts.
 I’ve also moved HDMI to the back of a unit through the angled adapter and added additional side keys.

 Also, RPI2 proved to be a better choice for 16BIT emulation.
 I’ve spent a while on tweaking Hatari and it played demos nice and smooth.

 Hatari tests on RPI2:

-That was a bit closer to what I wanted to achieve but still a bit hard to build and I’ve already got few requests from friends to build small batch, so again … new proto was born.
+That was a bit closer to what I wanted to achieve but still a bit hard to build and I’ve already got a few requests from friends to build a small batch, so again … new proto was born.

-However, in final assembly video, you will see that LCD is a bit pushed up.
+As you can see, that resulted in more or less nothing:D However, while working with cutting tools and software, I’ve figured that I can send DFX files to my friend so he can machine them for me.
+The idea was to 3D print the middle part and cut the rest in acrylic.
+Of course, a few changes followed here as well 😀 However, in the final assembly video, you will see that the LCD is a bit pushed up.
 This is because I’ve killed an LCD driver and I had to replace it with a larger one.

 Somewhere in between v1.8 and v2.0 I’ve bought RPI Zero 4 t3h lulz.

 Uber shitty circuit photo below!

-I’ve already invested in it a lot but injection molding is still a big barrier for me. (unless I’ll hack injection molding machine out of an old car lift ;P)
+I’ve already invested in it a lot but injection molding is still a big barrier for me. (unless I’ll hack an injection molding machine out of an old car lift ;P)